MBI-Div-B/sardana-KepcoMotorControllerSerialGPIB/Readme.md

 # sardana-KepcoMotorControllerSerialGPIB
 This a Sardana MotorController for controlling Kepco BOP power supplies using Serial-to-GPIB-adapters.
 It uses the standard command strings needed for controlling a Kepco GPIB power supply, but sends them to a serial ttyDevice instead of a real GPIB port.
+It thus allows to convert a GPIB-controllable Kepco to a serial device.

 # Installation
 ## USB Serial converter